Skip to main content

 This page has not been fully updated to represent the latest state of the Helium Network following the migration to Solana on April 18, 2023.

-A Data Only Hotspot is a type of Hotspot that participates on the Helium Network by transferring data from the end devices (LoRaWAN nodes).
-The Data Only Hotspots are eligible for Network Data Transfer Rewards but not Proof of Coverage Rewards.
+A Data-Only Hotspot is a type of Hotspot that participates on the Helium IoT Network by transferring data from the end devices (LoRaWAN nodes).
+The Data-Only Hotspots are eligible for Network Data Transfer rewards but not Proof-of-Coverage rewards.

 Getting started